FourThievesVinegar/solderless-microlab/docs/assembly-reactor-unit.md

 **Assembly:**

-- Place the mixing paddle in the 6oz jar and screw on the lid ring that is attached to the manifold.
+- Lower the stir rod into the 6oz jar, seating the manifold lid on top of the jar.
+Screw the lid ring that is attached to the manifold on to the jar
-  - If the paddle shaft is too long, you will need to cut it shorter using a hacksaw or bolt cutters.
+  - If the stir rod shaft is too long, you will need to remove the it from the manifold, cut it shorter using a hacksaw or bolt cutters, and then reattach it.
 - Place the 6oz jar inside the larger 32oz jar, slide the 32oz jar lid ring over top the manifold and screw it onto the jar.

 TADA!
 Your Reactor Core is complete!